MicroEJ/docs/ApplicationDeveloperGuide/bluetoothAPI.rst

 - A **read request** on a characteristic of a **discovered service** allows to **request data** from the device it belongs to.
   The device which discovered the service sends a read request and the device which owns the service sends back a read response with the data.
 - A **write request** on a characteristic of a **discovered service** allows to **send data** to the device it belongs to.
-  The device which discovered the service sends a write request with the data and the device which owns the service sends back a read response.
+  The device which discovered the service sends a write request with the data and the device which owns the service sends back a write response.
 - A **notification** on a characteristic of a **provided service** allows to **send data** to any connected device.
   The device which owns the service sends a notification with the data to the desired device.
   BLE provides a built-in way to subcribe to the notifications of a characteristic of a discovered service, by sending a write request on its CCC descriptor.

-For the read request procedure, a device can call the send `BluetoothConnection.sendReadRequest()`_ API to send a read request.
+For the read request procedure, a device can call the `BluetoothConnection.sendReadRequest()`_ API to send a read request.
 The `LocalServiceListener.onReadRequest()`_ hook is called when a device receives a read request.
 It can call the `BluetoothConnection.sendReadResponse()`_ API send a read response with the data.
 The `RemoteServiceListener.onReadCompleted()`_ hook is called with the data when a device receives a read response.